-The mission of the Center for Biomedical Education encompasses education in the basic medical and clinical sciences and educational research related to training of medical doctors.
+The mission of the Center for Biomedical Education encompasses education in the basic medical and clinical sciences and educational research related to the training of medical doctors.
 CBE undertakes and fosters conferences, meetings, workshops, and publications by and for medical educators.
 Activities further the purposes of ICSM by promoting effective training of medical doctors and thereby conferring a benefit to society.

 Laboratory of Biological Anthropology and Anatomy

-Activity is field and laboratory research related to understanding human structure and function in evolutionary biological context, thus fostering the purposes of ICSM.
+The LBAA specializes in field and laboratory research related to understanding human structure and function in evolutionary biological context, thus fostering the purposes of ICSM.
 Activity will take place in Virginia, and at various field locations worldwide.
 Specific research modalities may vary from histological testing of bone strength in the human skull to genetic testing of Caribbean populations in order to understand their historical origins and adaptations through time to the clinical anatomy of bladder surgery.

 IIHER is a nonprofit research organization with origins dating back to 1991 whose purpose it is to investigate human evolutonary biology using the widest possible purview.
-IIHER serves as the base for paleoanthropological research expeditions, primarily to Africa.
+IIHER serves as the basis for paleoanthropological research expeditions, primarily to Africa.
 Active now is the East Libya Neogene Research Project to the late Miocene site of Sahabi and the middle Miocene site of Jabal Zaltan, Libya.

 The average primary care office visit "face time" is now seven minutes and rarely longer than 15